draliceviolett/Scriptor-Jekyll-Theme/_posts/2024/2024-01-22-blog-tour-halfway-house.md

 > 'Two killers, a celebrity paedophile and a paranoid coke dealer – all out on parole and all sharing their outwardly elegant Edinburgh townhouse with rookie night-worker Lou...

-> 'And instead of finding some meaning and purpose to her life, she finds herself trapped in a terrifying game of cat and mouse where she stands to lose everything – including her life.
+> 'And instead of finding some meaning and purpose to her life, she finds herself trapped in a terrifying game of cat and mouse where she stands to lose everything – including her life.'

 <img src="/images/halfway-house-200.jpg" alt="Halfway House" style="float: right; margin-bottom: 10px; margin-left: 10px;">